stealthsoftwareinc/safrn/doc/wiki/design/crypto/sort.md

 ## Introduction

-This document is an extension of the theory design document REF, with full details on the implementation of the four secure sorting protocol variants.
+This document is an extension of the [theory design document](/doc/wiki/design/theory.md), with full details on the implementation of the four secure sorting protocol variants.

 There are two paradigms for a secure sort.
 For shared inputs, we use a SISO sort that consists of a secure shuffle followed by quicksort.
 For a PISO sort, we can either share the private inputs and use the same SISO sort, or use a PISO secure merge that is more elaborate but asymptotically more efficient.